§ Trust Spanning Protocol (TSP) Specification

 .

-§ TSP USE of Sealed Box for PKAE
+§ TSP Use of Sealed Box for PKAE

 To use sealed box as the PKAE in TSP, for TSP message that uses confidential payload, the ciphertext MUST generated by crypto_box_seal()

-API as follows or an equivalent procedure:
+API as follows (in pseudocode) or an equivalent procedure:

 def TSP_SEAL(VID_sndr, VID_rcvr, Non_Confidential_Fields, Confidential_Fields_Plaintext):